One of the most hopeful signs of President-elect Donald Trump’s transition is his determination to keep holding rallies with his supporters

 And sure enough, Trump took up the call.

-“You think we’re playing games?”
+“But we’re going to work on the wall, Paul.”“You think we’re playing games?”
 Trump said.
 “Somebody said the other day, ‘Well now that Trump won, he’s not going to build the wall.’
 I said, ‘What are you — ?’
 We’re going to build the wall.
 Believe me.”[Trump Swats Off Crowd Booing Ryan: ‘I’ve come to appreciate him,’ by Lindsey McPherson, Roll Call, December 13, 2016]

 Not surprisingly, the crowd cheered Trump’s explicit vow to follow through on his signature promise.